Criminal Tribes Act: Scope

 The Criminal Tribes Act was one of the many laws passed by the British colonial government that applied to Indians based on their religion and caste identification.
 The Criminal Tribes Act and its provisions used the term Tribes, which included castes within their scope.
 This terminology was preferred for various reasons, including Muslim sensitivities that considered castes by definition Hindu, and preferred Tribes as a more generic term that included Muslims.

-Colonial Justification

-When the Bill was introduced in 1871 by British official T.V.
-Stephens, he said: "... people from time immemorial have been pursuing the caste system defined job-positions: weaving, carpentry and such were hereditary jobs.
-So there must have been hereditary criminals also who pursued their forefathers’ profession."

-James Fitzjames Stephen testified, "When we speak of professional criminals, we...(mean) a tribe whose ancestors were criminals from time immemorial, who are themselves destined by the usage of caste to commit crime, and whose descendants will be offenders against the law, until the whole tribe is exterminated or accounted for in manner of thugs".
+The Act was initially applied only to the North-Western Provinces, Oudh State, and Punjab.